dhruvjain2004/Weather-app/README.md

 A simple and responsive Weather App built using HTML, CSS, and JavaScript that allows users to search for a city and get the current weather data using the OpenWeatherMap API.

-🚀 Features
+# Features 🚀

 🔍 Search weather by city name

 🌡️  Display temperature, weather description, humidity, and wind speed

 🌦️ Weather icon based on current condition